-However, Kashmir valley, that is more than a natural wonder, did not witness any major events by wildlife department on the day.
+However, Kashmir valley, which is more than a natural wonder, did not witness any major events by the wildlife department on the day.

-Bacha said that last year he did a census of Hangul population, in and outside the Dachigam National Park, and his finding revealed that there are 110-130 Hanguls inside while as many as 40-50 stags outside the park over the Himalayan mountain range.
+Bacha said that last year he did a census of the Hangul population, in and outside the Dachigam National Park, and his findings revealed that there are 110-130 Hanguls inside while as many as 40-50 stags outside the park over the Himalayan mountain range.

 According to Bacha, in the 1940s, the population was between 3,000 and 5,000 but this number dropped down to 160 in the 2008 census.